opendatasoft/slate/source/includes/_processing.md

 ## List dataset processors

-This endpoints is meant to return the list of configured processors for a dataset.
+This endpoint is meant to return the list of configured processors for a dataset.

 > Definition